wix-incubator/wix-rest-docs/guides/Pagination.md

 :::
 ::::

-### Paging _Search_ methods
+### Paging Search results

-Search endpoints implement paging through the request body structure in REST and search configuration objects in SDK calls.
+Search methods implement paging through the request body structure in REST and search configuration objects in SDK calls.
 Search methods typically use cursor-based paging to ensure consistent results even when the underlying data changes during pagination.

 For example, to search for 10 payment links, and return a cursor for paging: